NickTyphoon/SEM-Group-8/WEEK 2/Doc_2.md

  - basic WASD movement (left,right,up,down(gravity))
  - the ability ot jump (to be able to reach teh additional platforms)

+(paragraph form)\
+In this educational game, users must collect up to 10 code pieces.
+The game environment consists of a main floor and two additional levels.
+Navigation is facilitated using the standard WASD keys for directional control, including jumping.
+Once code pieces are gathered, a prompt appears, prompting users to arrange them correctly.
+Iterative code reordering is permitted until the accurate sequence is achieved, with the system providing feedback upon successful completion.
+This interactive experience seamlessly integrates coding exploration with platform navigation across diverse levels.

 ## Initial Test Plan